INTERVIEWS

 He is obviously playing what he hears or wants to hear, it is a musical judgment not a technical one.

-If he wanted to hear tabla and cymbals at the same time I am sure he would not have a problem doing that or any idea similar to that, he is an excellent musician.
+If he wanted to hear tabla and cymbals at the same time I am sure he would not have a problem doing

 CHECK OUT THE LINK BELOW FOR AN EXAMPLE OF HIS PLAYING